Donnie Corker: Felony conviction and voting rights

 Corker had a previous felony conviction due to a sexual encounter in a public park, from which he lost the right to vote.
 Shortly after Tim Kaine took office, Corker petitioned Kaine for clemency and the restoration of his right to vote, which was granted after the Office of the Secretary of the Commonwealth found that he had no repeat offenses or DUI convictions in the time since his felony conviction.

 Elliot in the Morning

 Dirtwoman and his family (mother and sister) were frequent callers on the Elliot in the Morning show for several years.
 He appeared as a special guest at station events.
 He often talked about his love life, political views, and his numerous health issues.
 The show aired a tribute to his mother, Mae Corker, when she died in 2005.
-After his death, a memorium tribute also ran on the morning of September 27, 2017 in celebration of Dirt's involvement with the show.
+After his death, a memorial tribute also ran on the morning of September 27, 2017 in celebration of Dirt's involvement with the show.